-Among the materials to be submitted with the online application, three letters of recommendation, transcripts of previous undergraduate and graduate work, and GRE scores for the General Exam are required.
-Foreign students whose native language is not English, and who have not completed all four years of a baccalaureate degree in the United States, are also required to take the TOEFL exam to demonstrate English fluency.
+Among the materials to be submitted with the online application, three letters of recommendation, transcripts of previous undergraduate and graduate work, and GRE scores.
+Foreign students whose native language is not English, and who have not completed all years of a baccalaureate degree in an institution where the primary language of instruction is English, are also required to take the TOEFL exam to demonstrate English fluency.
 (The TOEFL requirement is not automatically waived even if the applicant has or will have obtained a degree from an institution where English is the primary language of instruction.)
 All applicants are automatically considered for financial aid.

 The entire application form, including letters of recommendation, must be completed and submitted online.
 No application materials should be sent to the department, or to the Graduate School of Arts & Sciences.
 If you are unable to submit any of the required materials electronically, please send an email to the Admissions Office of the Graduate School of Arts & Sciences explaining your situation.

 The department typically does not offer financial support to non-Ph.D. students.